 Havoc Demon Hunter: Midnight Expansion Preview

-Welcome to our Midnight expansion guide for Havoc Demon Hunter!
-With Alpha testing underway and information releasing about how the specialization is changing heading into the next step of the Worldsoul Saga, this page is here to break things down.
+Welcome to our Midnight expansion preview for Havoc Demon Hunter!
+With the Beta test being well underway and information releasing about how the specialization is changing heading into the next step of the Worldsoul Saga, this page is here to break things down.
 We'll be covering all the changes, how they impact the gameplay of Havoc, and eventually get a bit deeper into how it looks as we approach release.

 2.